cburbridge/blang/README.md

 # todo
+fix squelching of derefs and liteals fix deref an array item >a[0]< strings multiplication logicals if while syscalls structs negatives floats continue break
-/ for loops
+DONE for loops
-multiplication
-logicals
-if
-while
-strings
-syscalls
-structs
-negatives
-floats
-continue
-break
-/ for loops on non bytes - fix increments
+DONE for loops on non bytes - fix increments
-/ squelching
+DONE squelching

 # Grammar